-The values in Table 1 are subject to uncertainty, particularly those that are linked to externalities such as gas costs.
+The values in Table 1 are subject to uncertainty, particularly those that are subject to externalities such as gas costs.
 It is anticipated that separate reporting of the SO external incentive performance will allow shippers to better predict future price movements.
 However, shippers may wish to note:

-typically SOIntRCt shows relatively little fluctuation throughout the year, as this term relates to the internal costs applicable to the SO activity;

-- the SOEIRCt and SOExIRCt terms are largely collected through capacity and neutrality charges and hence do not contribute significantly to the variability of the SO Commodity charge; - the SOOIRCt term has been subject to large fluctuations.
-This is because the term includes System Balancing Costs which are heavily linked to gas costs and flows on the NTS; and - the SOKt term will not be subject to a significant variation when indicative October prices are published in May each year as it relates to any under/over recovery from the previous formula year, which will be largely finalised by that point in time.
+typically SOIntRCt has seen little fluctuation throughout the year as this term relates to the internal costs applicable to the SO activity; the SOEIRC, and SOExIRC, terms are largely collected through capacity and neutrality charges and hence do not contribute significantly to the variability of the SO Commodity charge; the SOOIRC, term has previously been subject to large fluctuations as it includes System Balancing Costs which are currently forecast to be around £129.1m but in previous years has been forecasted as high as £180m and as low as £80m; and the SOK, term will not be subject to a significant variation when indicative October prices are published in May each year as it relates to any under/over recovery from the previous formula year, which will be largely finalised by that point in time.

-Step 2: Determining the target revenue for the SO Commodity Charge
+Step 2 Determining the target revenue for the SO Commodity Charge